danieldkim/charlotte/README.md

 non-html-bundle requests `res.redirect()` will continue to do the normal thing and send a `302` with a `Location` header)

-Currently this is only enabled for posts.
-I don't remember why.
-If I come across a good reason to enable it for gets I will.
+This special handling is only enabled for posts as the default behavior of redirects being transparent to Charlotte works well for GET's.

 ### Posts